 Before we get into the review responses and SEO, let’s take a closer look at the impact of reviews on SEO.
-In this 8-minute audio guide, you’ll learn why reviews are crucial for getting your business locations discovered in search results, and how to refine the way that you manage them to boost your ranking.
+In this 8-minute audio guide, you’ll learn why reviews are crucial for getting your business locations discovered in search results and how to refine the way that you manage them to boost your ranking.
 People trust customer feedback more than marketing messages; as a result, Google prioritized businesses with many good reviews higher up in their rankings.

 The statistics show how important review responses are.
 Studies have shown that 53% of customers expect a business to reply to them on review sites.

 But that’s not all.
 Responding to reviews increases the number of customers that will recommend businesses to your friends and family.
-Research shows that businesses experience a 16% boost in customer advocacy after dealing with negative reviews.
+Research shows businesses experience a 16% boost in customer advocacy after dealing with negative reviews.
 By responding to reviews, you are helping to get new customers and boost your business.

 What helps you with customers also helps you with search engines.
 Google wants to give customers the best results for their queries.
 So the factors that it relies upon to provide reliable search results are often the same factors that customers use to determine if a business is trustworthy.

 Review diversity, review recency, and review quantity are all signals that are taken into account by Google’s search algorithm.
-You can make sure that your business is being discovered by paying attention to how your business is performing in regards to these factors.
+You can make sure that your business is being discovered by paying attention to how your business is performing in regard to these factors.

 Google has confirmed that responding to reviews helps your business’s search ranking.
-Google’s support page for Google Business Profile explicitly tells businesses to, “interact with customers by responding to reviews that they leave about your business.
+Google’s support page for Google Business Profile explicitly tells businesses “interact with customers by responding to reviews that they leave about your business.
 Responding to reviews shows that you value your customers and the feedback that they leave about your business.”